pieter-degroote/UltimateKEYS/README.md

 ## Script for AutoHotkey

 In case you prefer this approach, there is also a highly customizable AutoHotkey script available.
-To work properly, the Windows keyboard has to be set to standard US-QWERTY.
+To work properly, the Windows keyboard has to be set to standard US-QWERTY and at least AutoHotkey 1.1 (AutoHotkey_L) is required.

 - **AutoHotkey website :  https://www.autohotkey.com/**
 - **Download the 'UltimateKEYS - YYYY-MM-DD.ahk' file from this repository.**